 What is Matcha and its story?
 Check here for more information.

-This is a simple herbal tea with 2 main ingredients of Sakurayu, including boiled water and cherry blossom petals.
+Sakurayu is a simple herbal tea with 2 main ingredients similar to ginger tea or lavender tea, including boiled water and cherry blossom petals.
 People harvest the flowers from middle to late Spring, then pickle the petals in a salt and plum vinegar mixture.

 The product, after that, is dried so it can be stored or sealed in the package for commercial selling.
-Preparing a nice cup of cherry blossom tea is not difficult.
-You just have to sprinkle the petals into a hot-water cup, then the petals eventually unfurl and float.
+Preparing a nice cup of cherry blossom tea is not difficult as you just have to sprinkle the petals into a hot-water cup for them to unfurl and float.

 Location: Hadano city in Kanagawa Prefecture, with 80% Sakurayu production.